Or, why vegans aren’t cool with wool

 - Sheep with large amounts of wool can become immobilized by physical obstacles in their path and are more susceptible to predator attacks.

 - Textile Exchange’s Responsible Wool Standard (RWS) is one of the known certifications available for brands.
-They say they keep the welfare of sheep and the land they graze on in mind, ensure that wool comes from farms that have a progressive approach to managing their land, practice holistic respect for animal welfare of the sheep, and respect the Five Freedoms of animal welfare.
+They say they keep the welfare of sheep and the land they graze on in mind, ensure that wool comes from farms that have a progressive approach to managing their land, practice holistic respect for animal welfare of the sheep, and respect animal welfare.
 But, Animal Liberation Australia says RWS allows castration and tail docking (the cutting, burning, or otherwise severing of a lamb’s tail) and recommends the use of an emasculator burdizzo and a heated scarring iron.
 Shearing in winter (during which a sheep could die of hypothermia) is accepted by the RWS.

 - Don’t be fooled by the Woolmark certification either.
 Even though it says it’s invested into R&D focusing on animal welfare, it’s Australian-funded, which you’ll learn later is one of the worst (if not THE worst) countries for sheep practices.

 But if you HAD to buy wool (for the non-vegans):

 Buy Canadian.
 Jennifer LeBrun, CEO and Founder of ULAT Dryer Balls (and creator of the only patented wool dryer ball), says that Canada’s standards of sheep management are better than that of other countries.
 Her products are made with 100% Premium Canadian Wool in Canada.
 Here’s what she said when we had a conversation about Canadian wool: